adamrturman/tiktaktow-client/README.md

 process allowed me to set up the user authenication.
 I ran into more difficulty when it came to making the API calls for the game itself.
 It was a slower learning curve for me as I navigated these questions:
-* What data is needed?
+* What data is needed from the store to complete the next step?
-* How do I access it?
+* How do I access the data needed from the store.js file?

 When I encountered a problem, my first step was to look in the issue queue.
 Is someone else asking the same question?
 Did someone else already solve